Wrestle Peter Pan 2020: Storylines

 The Wrestle Peter Pan 2020 event featured sixteen professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 On May 23, 2020, at DDT TV Show! #4, former Wrestle-1 wrestler Seigo Tachibana appeared at the end of the show and asked to be put in a match.
 He was given an exhibition bout against rookie Hideki Okatani that ended in a time limit draw.
-The following week, Tachibana returned to ask DDT General Manager Hisaya Imabayashi a spot on the DDT roster.
+The following week, Tachibana returned to ask DDT General Manager Hisaya Imabayashi for a spot on the DDT roster.
 A returning Nobuhiro Shimatani appeared and demanded that the spot be given to him instead as he saw himself more deserving.
 Imabayashi then announced that Tachibana and Shimatani would fight for the spot on night 1.

 In 2010, Yoshihiro Sakai, who wrestled for DDT as Muscle Sakai and more recently as Super Sasadango Machine, went into a semi-retirement from professional wrestling (making only a few appearances) in order to focus on his job at Sakai Seiki Co.
 Ltd, his family's business in Niigata.
 On June 1, 2020, Sakai was appointed CEO of the company.
 As celebration, a match between Sakai as his Super Sasadango Machine persona and Pokotan, the yuru-chara mascot of DDT, was made.

 In May 2020, Jun Akiyama was scheduled to work for WWE as a guest trainer, but his visit was postponed due to the COVID-19 pandemic.
 Now available, he appeared on May 9 at DDT TV Show! #2 to announce he was going to be a guest coach for DDT.
 During the following weeks, Akiyama fought singles and tag team matches alongside younger talents.
 A tag match was scheduled for Akiyama and Mizuki Watase (whom he had beaten at DDT TV Show! #4) against Akito and Yuki Iino of the All Out stable.